shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-project-directories.md

 # How do I move my project directories to a new Local Storage root?

-{% include warning title="Caution" content="Moving a project location mid project can have many ramifications even extending beyond shotgun Toolkit.
+{% include warning title="Caution" content="Moving a project location mid project can have many ramifications even extending beyond Shotgun Toolkit.
 It should not be undertaken lightly." %}

 Sometimes it's necessary to move your project files (scene files, renders, etc.) to a new root storage location (e.g., from `/mnt/smalldrive` to `/mnt/bigdrive/foo`).
 This can be done whether you're using a single or multi-root configuration.
 For example, let's say we want to move your storage named **"asset_storage"**: